taybart/certs/README.md

 # Certs

 A tool for dealing with certificates.
-I recommend using [smallstep](https://github.com/smallstep/cli)for any real ca stuff.
+I recommend using [smallstep](https://github.com/smallstep/cli) for any real ca stuff.

 ## Table of Contents